Welcome to Official Pacifica Alumni Connections (OPAC).

 The Abakanowicz Arts and Culture Charitable Foundation began in 2019 to carry on the creative legacy of the artist Magdalena Abakanowicz and her husband, Jan Kosmowski.
 Its mission is to support programs that investigate concepts of human creativity, the role of art as a visual language within cultures and as a dynamic force within contemporary society, and the intersection of art and other modes of inquiry for the purposes of extending the meaning and relevance of Magdalena Abakanowicz’s life, art, and vision for humanity.

-Alumni Leadership Taskforce 2025
+Alumni Leadership Taskforce

 McDevitt

-Bradley McDevitt, MA, ACC, (2022) is a professional leadership development coach with the Center for Creative Leadership and a humanities professor at Pacifica Graduate Institute.
+Bradley McDevitt, MA, ACC, (2022) is a professional leadership development coach with the Center for Creative Leadership and a humanities adjunct faculty at Pacifica Graduate Institute.
 He founded Carolina Commons Creative, which provides creative consulting services integrating theatrical and somatic methodologies with Presence-Based® coaching techniques.
 Bradley holds ICF certification and brings over 30 years of professional theater experience to his work with leaders and organizations.
 He resides in Chapel Hill, NC.

 Sayyad